Categories: Technology

 CNN has three live web cameras covering the snow storm from Connecticut, Philadelphia and New York.
 The New York camera is mounted on the top of a car travelling though the city’s traffic.

-According to an earlier report by NASA this cold winter spell has been caused by shift in the Gulf Stream called ‘Negative Arctic Oscillation’..
+According to an earlier report by NASA this cold winter spell has been caused by a shift in the Gulf Stream called ‘Negative Arctic Oscillation’..

 NASA’s GOES Satellites have captured this view of the north eastern region of the states from December 23rd.
 This image shows the extent of the storm over the US and Canada; conditions have worsened since this image was recorded.